mckinsey/vizro/vizro-core/docs/pages/user_guides/actions.md

     - You can reset your chart interaction filters by refreshing the page
     - You can create a "self-interaction" by providing the source chart id as its own `target`

-Here is an example of how to configure a figure interaction when the source is a [`Graph`][vizro.models.Graph] component.
+Here is an example of how to configure a chart interaction when the source is a [`Graph`][vizro.models.Graph] component.

 !!! example "`filter_interaction`"
     === "app.py"